 Grading options: A-F (default), P-NP, audit

-History, current programs and practices, and future issues of early childhood education.
-Includes professionalism, historic and current issues, types of programs for young children, parent interaction, job opportunities, ethical/legal issues and community resources.
+Surveys the history, current practices, and future issues of early childhood education.
+Reviews professionalism, parent interaction, job opportunities, ethical/legal issues, and community resources.
 Develops a professional philosophy.
-Prerequisite: WR 115.
+Prerequisites: WR 115.
 Audit available.

-- Describe historical and current influences on the Early Childhood Education field.
+- Summarize historical, current, and future influences on the Early Childhood Educationand Family Studies (ECEFS) field.

-- Formulate a professional plan for their future role in the ECE field.
+- Construct a professional development plan and resume specific for their career in ECEFS field.

 Outcome Assessment Strategies